Esri/arcgis-pro-sdk-community-samples/Framework/ConfigWithMap/ConfigWithMap (C#).md

 ## ConfigWithMap

 <!-- TODO: Write a brief abstract explaining this sample -->
-“Managed Configurations” allow branding of ArcGIS Pro meaning you can customize the splash and startup screens, application icon, and modify the runtime ArcGIS Pro User Interface to best fit your user’s business needs.
+"Managed Configurations" allow branding of ArcGIS Pro meaning you can customize the splash and startup screens, application icon, and modify the runtime ArcGIS Pro User Interface to best fit your user’s business needs.
 This sample illustrates a configuration solution that includes those features.